benblamey/hom-2/readme.txt

 # port forward the web ingress to localhost (in the background)
 sudo microk8s kubectl port-forward --namespace=ingress daemonset.apps/nginx-ingress-microk8s-controller 80:80 &

-# If port forwarding is setup correctly, you can now access:
+# If port forwarding is setup correctly, you can now access (don't forget the trailing slash):
 # http://localhost/gui/ (the GUI)
-# http://localhost/notebook/ (Jupyer) The password is hej-hom-impl-foo
+# http://localhost/notebook/ (Jupyter) The password is hej-hom-impl-foo
 (Note that access to all the web services, including the notebook, is protected by the SSH login)

 # (re)Start the demo application can restart/begin streaming data: